nladha09/cuddly-fiesta-rhcsa/Deploy-Configure-&-Maintain-Systems.md

 - `yum groups list hidden` - to list yum group packages
 - `mount -o loop RHEL8.iso /mnt` - to mount image file on /mnt directory
 - `mkdir /root/BaseOS /root/AppStream` - to create the directories for repositories
-- `cp -iv /mnt/BaseOS/* /root/BaseOS` - copy everything from BaseOS directory /root/BaseOS (`--iv` = interactive verbose / overwrite; see if something is there - see more details by running `man cp`).
+- `cp -iv /mnt/BaseOS/* /root/BaseOS` - copy everything from BaseOS directory /root/BaseOS (`--iv` = interactive verbose / overwrite; see if something is there - see more details by running `man cp`)
-- `cp -iv /mnt/AppStream/* /root/AppStream` - copy everything from AppStream directory /root/AppStream.
+- `cp -iv /mnt/AppStream/* /root/AppStream` - copy everything from AppStream directory /root/AppStream
+- `cd` & then `umount /mnt` - go back to home & unmount image file

 > - create the metadata for repositories with `createrepo_c` with `-g` option to include group information file in case it is needed (if metadata is already present, you will not need to execute this).
 > - `man createrepo_c` - manual page for createrepo_c